310′ Destroyer USS Ward: K1034

 Scale: 1/8″

 With a length of 310 feet and a top speed of 35 knots, the Ward was a fast and agile vessel that was well-suited for its role as a destroyer.
-Its main armament consisted of four 4-inch guns, four torpedo tubes, and depth charges, making it a formidable threat to enemy ships and submarines.
+The Ward, a Wickes-class destroyer, was built at Mare Island in record time of 17 days from keel laying to launching.
+Its main armament consisted of four 4-inch guns, twelve 21″ torpedo tubes in four triple-tube launchers, two 3-inch anti-aircraft guns, and depth charge racks, making it a formidable threat to enemy ships and submarines.

 One of the most significant moments in the Ward’s history came on December 7, 1941, when it fired the first shots of the United States’ involvement in World War II.
 The Ward was patrolling the entrance to Pearl Harbor when it spotted a Japanese midget submarine attempting to enter the harbor.
 Without hesitation, the Ward opened fire and successfully sank the submarine, alerting the nearby ships of the impending attack and potentially saving countless lives.

-The Ward would go on to participate in numerous key battles and operations throughout the war, including the Guadalcanal Campaign and the Battle of Okinawa.
-Its speed and maneuverability proved crucial in these engagements, allowing it to swiftly navigate through enemy waters and provide support to other ships.
+The Ward was afterwards converted to a high-speed transport, and would go on to participate in numerous key battles and operations throughout the war, including the Guadalcanal Campaign and the Battle of Okinawa, landing troops and providing fire support.